hernanat/digestible_attributes/README.md

 $ gem install digestible_attributes
 ```

+## Things to come
+- Generators
+- RSpec Matchers
+- Any ideas you might have?

 ## Contributing
 For any suggested changes, you can fork the repo, make your changes, and then open up a PR.
 Please be sure to include a helpful commit message / explanation for your changes.